Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • heliotrope;

-Poisoning with plant poisons usually occurs as a result of improper mushroom picking or self-medication with herbs of unknown origin.
+Poisoning with plant poisons usually occurs as a result of improper collection of mushrooms or self-medication with herbal mixtures of unknown origin.

 Symptoms of acute and chronic toxic hepatitis